-The annual assessment of the Board consisted of a self-evaluation process in which, with the assistance of the advisory firm KPMG, the directors completed a written questionnaire and have held an interview with KPMG.
+The annual assessment of the Board consisted of a process in which, with the assistance of the advisory firm Georgeson, the directors completed a written questionnaire and held an interview with Georgeson.
 This process results in a report of findings and a work plan.